databrary/design/UX-eval-scope.md

 - Clearly communicate that users have the option to bulk upload
 - Mark that you want to share a large amount of existing data
-- Share basic descriptive information about the study
+- Share basic descriptive information about the study:
 	- Products/papers
 	- Any existing spreadsheet data
 	- Coding manuals
-- Simple bulk file upload
+- Easily (and quickly) upload files in bulk without organizing them

 ## Improving representation of content

-- Adding as much useful information to volumes as possible
+- Add as much useful information to volumes as possible
-- Creating highlights
+- Create highlights
-- Tags and keywords
+- Add tags and keywords
 	- Volume
 	- Session

-## Search
+## Search and discovery

-- Finding useful clips for teaching
+- Find useful clips for teaching
-- Finding studies that are good for reuse
+- Find studies that are good for reuse
+- Search by top tags
+- Interpret volume view page
+- Explore data in a volume:
+	- Spreadsheet filtering
+		- Reports
+	- Highlights
+		- Release levels
+		- Use permissions
+- Download interesting content
+	- Highlights (individually or all)
+	- Volume zip (whole or partial)
+	- Volume spreadsheet (CSV)

 # Useful links